obatirou/simple-riscv/README.md

 - Limited set of instructions
 - Load-store: only load and store access memory, everything else works on CPU registers.
 Simplify the design of hardware.
 - Fixed length instruction encoding: 32bit long.
 All registers are in constant locations.
-- 32 general purpose integer registers encoraging to keep frequently used variables in them minimizing memory accesses.
+- 32 general purpose integer registers encouraging to keep frequently used variables in them minimizing memory accesses.
 - Simplicity makes it convenient for pipelining: processing can process in parallel several instructions.

 ## Modular ISA: